 Pen-y-bont ar Ogwr

-Boys, diligent and hardworking, get up earlier than the cock to deliver the daily local newspaper, the Bridgend Echo.
-All tightly bundled into one package, and neatly thrown over Fair Fields park breezeblock wall.
+All tightly bundled into one package, and neatly thrown over Fair Fields park boundary breezeblock wall.
 Out of sight.
 Out of mind.
-That very breezeblock wall separates pristine grass from the stoner’s woods.
+Boys, diligent and hardworking, get up earlier than the cock to deliver the daily local newspaper.
+That very boundary separates pristine grass from the stoner’s woods.
 Hard working boys, they are.
-And beyond the forest of stubborn and overgrown hillside scrub, the disused railway line demarcates a story: an industrial allegory of what once was, of an activity, a legacy and a history of people physically spending time to aide the march of progress.
+And beyond the forest of stubborn and overgrown hillside scrub, the disused railway line demarcates a story: an industrial allegory of what once was, of physical activity spent by many thousands of bodies: a legacy of people spending their time in exchange for credit to aide the march of progress.
 A line intersecting one face of Bridgend with another.
-One has one story, the other has another.
-On the other side of that railway line, that land’s story contains much more than the endeavours of these young boys and girls on this drizzly afternoon.

 Underneath the ivy-strangled blackthorn trees that grew here, all from the wood pigeon’s mid-flight stomach movement some many years ago, the young stoners educate themselves through the conduit of experience of their soapbar cannabis crumble.
 Like amateur inventors, all drunk up two-litre bottles of pop are cut in half and transformed into peculiar vessels for intensified hazey enlightenment.
 Homemade bongs before the advent of the online how to videos: let us take a moment of pride in these young folk, for their ingenuity and their gumption.
 These young people will become the leaders of the culture of our near future, and quite rightly so.
 It’s not so often that twelve year olds learn this quickly.
 And with all the bleach and plastic polymer resin in the soapbar, their contraption accidentally aided their ingestion of dangerous and inorganic substances.
 Another bonus.
 Monster Munch, Wotsits, Crème Eggs and Lucozade beside the makeshift camp fire.
 A culinary feast.
 Wet feet all circled around a smouldering patch of Bridgend Echoes, these grand pretenders revel in their achievements.
 A giddy tribe.
 The second in command ignites a fart between legs, flames rise along his school trouser leg.
 Struggling to put the clever idea out as it grows in confidence up to his waist; the others delight in the entertainment.
 The leader nods his head in appreciation of this generous act.
 The tribe’s leader acquired the position through a stringent set of rules: he is older, taller, stronger, is more of a leader than the others and, the clincher, has the beginnings of a dropped voice.
 He is also the only one of the group to garner interest in the group of girls sitting by the swings, working their way through packets of fags, in the park over the breeze block wall.